Amazon Marketplace

 PL (Private Label) means a seller purchases white-label (raw) products and adds their own branding/logo before selling.
 PL businesses offer higher margins and brand building but require higher initial investments and risk.
 Private Label is the most popular business model for ambitious Amazon sellers wanting long-term profitable growth.
 PL success requires careful product research, supplier management, and marketing.

-Open term pagePLT
+Open glossary pagePLT

 Procurement Lead Time